Icinga/icinga-powershell-framework/doc/100-General/10-Changelog.md

 [Issues and PRs](https://github.com/Icinga/icinga-powershell-framework/milestone/42)

+### Bugfixes

+* [#814](https://github.com/Icinga/icinga-powershell-framework/pull/814) Fixes random chars function to truly generate unpredictable character sequences and to replace `Get-Random` which is not entirely secure
 * [#815](https://github.com/Icinga/icinga-powershell-framework/pull/815) Fixes a possible crash for `Test-IcingaAddTypeExist`, causing the Icinga for Windows installation to fail when third party components are checked which are malfunctioning

 ## 1.13.3 (2025-05-08)